 The Global Cleantech Innovation Index (GCII), a biennial index and report, was first created in 2012 to investigate the question: which countries currently have the greatest potential to produce entrepreneurial cleantech startup companies and which will commercialize clean technology innovations over the next 10 years?

-An integral part of the GCIP is the strengthening of institutional capacities of local implementing partners, typically government agencies focused on SMEs and clean technology and innovation.
-The GCII-GCIP report therefore aims to further foster an enabling environment through national policies that promote innovation in clean technologies, and to serve as a valuable policy tool to stimulate a broader economic action plan including strategic support for cleantech solution providers.
-The GCIP-GCII report will be launched in June 2017.
+Under the policy component of the GCIP to enhance the enabling environment in partner countries, the GCII-GCIP Country Profiles aim to further strengthen the enabling environment through national policies that promote innovation in clean technologies, and to serve as a valuable policy tool to stimulate a broader economic action plan including strategic support for cleantech solution providers.